MascotPhp/Mascot/doc/usage.rst

 .. note::

-    Note for the Application and Request objects, Silex does the injection based on the type hinting and not on the variable name::
+    Note for the Application and Request objects, Mascot does the injection based on the type hinting and not on the variable name::

         $app->get('/blog/{id}', function (Application $foo, Request $bar, $id) {